Chart Color Schemes

 Population growth drivers in Seven Hills - Prospect are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 Seven Hills - Prospect's population was around 15,159 as of November 2025, according to AreaSearch's analysis.
 This figure reflects an increase of 293 people since the 2021 Census, which reported a population of 14,866.
-The growth is inferred from the estimated resident population of 15,154 in June 2024 and an additional 154 validated new addresses since the Census date.
-This results in a population density ratio of 1,997 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The area's 2.0% growth since census positions it within 2.1 percentage points of the SA3 area (4.1%), indicating competitive growth fundamentals.
-Overseas migration primarily drove population growth, contributing approximately 63.2% of overall population gains during recent periods.
+The change is inferred from the estimated resident population of 15,154 in June 2024 and an additional 154 validated new addresses since the Census date.
+This results in a population density ratio of 1,997 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+The area's 2.0% growth since the census positions it competitively with other SA3 areas, being within 2.1 percentage points of their average growth rate of 4.1%.
+Overseas migration contributed approximately 63.2% of overall population gains during recent periods in Seven Hills - Prospect.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Seven Hills - Prospect is expected to increase by just below the median of national statistical areas.
-By 2041, the area is projected to gain an additional 1,829 persons, reflecting a total increase of 11.9% over the 17-year period, according to the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on projected demographic shifts, Seven Hills - Prospect is expected to increase its population by just below the median of national statistical areas by 2041.
+The latest annual ERP population numbers project an increase of 1,829 persons in the area by 2041, reflecting a total gain of 11.9% over the 17-year period.

 Frequently Asked Questions - Population